The best price and quality ratio you can usually find at top 4 star ho...

 This is very nice video about what to do in Prague from Cities in 4K

-If you are an excited theatre lover, you will appreciate the wide selection of the theatres of Prague.
-The National Theatre (Národní divadlo), Stavovské divadlo, Divadlo na Vinohradech, Činoherní klub, Divadlo na Fidlovačce, Švandovo divadlo, Divadlo bez zábradlí and many others are among the most prominent ones.
+If you are a theatre lover, you will appreciate the wide selection of the theatres of Prague.
+The National Theatre (Národní divadlo), Stavovské divadlo, Divadlo na Vinohradech, Činoherní klub, Divadlo na Fidlovačce, Švandovo divadlo, Divadlo bez zábradlí and many others are the most prominent ones.

 You can choose from a varied offer of plays that will satisfy the lovers of classic works as well as those who prefer contemporary talents.

 Visit some of the Prague museums to enjoy fun and education provided by these comprehensive sources of information about the history and present of Prague or specific subjects.
 The main museums are Národní muzeum a Prague Museum (Muzeum hlavního města Prahy).

 You can see specified expositions for example in the National Technical Museum (Národní technické muzeum), the Postal Museum (Poštovní muzeum), the Kampa Museum or in the Wax Museum (Muzeum voskových figurín).